meteor/meteor/content/writing-packages.md

 After reading this article, you'll know:

 1. When to create an npm package and when to create an Atmosphere package
+1. The basics of writing an npm package
-2. The basics of writing an Atmosphere package
+1. The basics of writing an Atmosphere package
-3. How to depend on other packages, both from Atmosphere and npm
+1. How to depend on other packages, both from Atmosphere and npm
-4. How an Atmosphere package can integrate with Meteor's build system
+1. How an Atmosphere package can integrate with Meteor's build system

 The Meteor platform supports two package systems: [npm](https://www.npmjs.com), a repository of JavaScript modules for Node.js and the browser, and [Atmosphere](https://atmospherejs.com), a repository of packages written specifically for Meteor.